mlzarathustra/ondes/VOICE.md

    out: main
 ```

+## Voice
 The properties are as follows:
- - **name** - a label used so you can tell the synth you want this sound.
+ - **name** - a label for the `Voice` composed of various components.
+So you can tell the synth you want this sound.
 Use the name or a distinct substring with the -all or -ch<n> command-line options to the synth.
 Alternately, you may use the index of the sound given by the `-list-programs` option.

+ - in the future, there will be other properties that can be specified at the voice level.

+## Components
-A program can contain multiple components but the above has only one, a square wave generator by the name of osc1.
+A program can contain multiple components.
+The above has only one: a square wave generator by the name of `osc1`

+What a component will do is defined by a series of properties listed below the name key.
+The most important is **type**

+ - **type** - what type of component this is.
+These values are in the `ComponentMaker` switch.
+Currently, options are:
+    - **wave**  - wave generator
+    - **env** - envelope generator
+    - **mixer** - a junction between voices
+    - **limiter** - keeps a signal from overflowing
+    - **op-amp** - multiplies two signals together, so that one can control the output envelope of the other.
+For example an LFO or an Envelope can do amplitude modulation.

+   More will follow in the future.

  - **osc1** - this is the label of the component.
 It's available for use by any component in the same voice (i.e. this same file).
  Note that the global **main** component (the MainMix object) is declared by default for every voice.
 If you neglect to put a line `out: main` in some component, the voice has no way of sounding.

  - **midi** - tell which type(s) of MIDI message this component should receive.
-Possibilities are listed below.
+The **MIDI message types** section below lists the eight types.

  - **detune** - cents relative to the base frequency.
 100 cents equals a half step, so adding detune plus offset you can choose any frequency relative to the base.
 May be positive or negative.

  - **offset** - number of half steps to offset the frequency from the base. -12 is down an octave.
 6 is a tritone.
 Dust off your music theory books!

- - **type** - what type of component this is.
-These values may be found in the `ComponentMaker` switch.
-Currently options are:
+ - **scale** - output scaling.
+1 is unchanged. .5 is half as loud.
+2 is twice as loud.
+The app does not check limits, so be careful!

+ - **shape** - For a wave, the wave form.
+Envelopes will have a different list, once I get around to implementing them.
+Following are the key words (which must be exact) for specifying the different wave forms:
-    - wave - wave generator
+    - **sine** - pure sine wave
-    - env - envelope generator
+    - **square** - with 50% duty cycle
-    - mixer - a junction between voices
-    - limiter - keeps a signal from overflowing

-   More will follow in the future.
- - **shape** - specific to the wave generator.
-Other components may have the same label but with different possible values.
+    - **pwm** - a square wave with pulse width modulation.
+In other words, you can hook it up to an LFO to modulate the duty cycle.
+    - **saw** - with a linear rise and a linear fall, with a 50% duty cycle
+    - **ramp-up** - a linear rise and instantaneous fall (like a saw with a 100% duty cycle)
+    - **ramp-down** - a linear fall and instantaneous rise (a saw with a 0% duty cycle)
+    - **harmonic** - allows you to combine sine waves at harmonic intervals.
+More efficient than the anharmonic WaveGen, because it creates a snapshot of a single cycle at the outset and then plays back from a wavetable.
+    - **anharmonic** - allows you to combine sine waves at whatever intervals you want.
+Because they are not harmonic, they will have to be computed on the fly.

  - **out** - where this component&rsquo;s output is sent to.
 Here it's going directly to the main out, but it could equally go to a DCA (digitally controlled amplifier) modulated with an envelope generator.

  ## other properties
   - **output-amp** - Sets the output amplitude, overriding other considerations.
-For sound WaveGens, we scale according to pitch, so that that low frequencies won't get lost, and note-velocity if specified.
+For sound WaveGens, we scale amplitude (or actually, peak deviation) according to pitch, so that that low frequencies won't get lost, and note-velocity if specified.
 However, for an LFO we need to control the output level very precisely.
 It's meant to be paired with the **input-amp** setting on the destination, i.e. both should be the same.

   - **input-amp** - The expected maximum amplitude of the input.
 For a single source, it should be the same as the **output-amp** setting on the source.
 For multiple sources, you'll have to do some math.
 The sources are added together.

   - **mod-percent** - The percentage of modulation for a PWM wave.
 See `pwm.yaml` in the resources directory for examples.
 PWM stands for "Pulse Width Modulation" and refers to changing the duty cycle of a square wave, which gives a kind of combing effect.

+  - **signed** - When `false` tells the WaveGen to output only values above zero.
+For an LFO, that's probably what you want.
+For audible waves, you want **signed** to be `true`

+  - **scale** - a multiplier for controlling level on an output.
+Currently only available on `op-amp` components.
+1 means at the same level. .5 for half the volume, 2 for twice the volume.

   All signals traveling inside the voice are of type integer, so 32 bits of accuracy.
 They can be positive or negative.